 Revader help quarries extract maximum benefit from remote video surveillance

 Hanson is part of theHeidelbergCement Group, one of the largest building materials manufacturers worldwide and the global market leader in aggregates.
-The Group employs around 52,000 people at 2,500 locations in 40 countries, whilst in the UK Hanson had a turnover of £1.2 billion in 2012.
+The Group employs around 52,000 people at 2,500 locations in 40 countries.

 Hanson invited a number of installers to submit proposals to supply and install a video surveillance solution which would provide comprehensive coverage at each of the eight quarries.
-Despite tough competition, Sabre Security Systems were awarded the contract based on their recommendations that Revader Totem PTZ cameras should be specified for the project.
+Despite tough competition, Sabre Security Systems were awarded the contract based on their recommendations that Revader Security’s redeployable camera range should be specified for the project.